 Do not use TUDORZA PRESSAIR more often than prescribed or take more medicine than prescribed for you.

-- Call your doctor or get emergency medical care right away if:
+- Call your doctor or get emergency medical care right

 - your breathing problems worsen with TUDORZA PRESSAIR